-The portion of directly transmitted and absorbed solar energy that enters into the buildings interior.
+The portion of directly transmitted and absorbed solar energy that enters into the building’s interior.
 SHGC is typically 86% of the shading coefficient.
-The lower the solar hear gain coefficient, the better the performance.
+The lower the solar heat gain coefficient, the better the performance.

 Solar reflective coatings reduce solar heat gain through high reflection and absorption.
 The glass appears almost mirror-like.
 Typically, the coating reflects and absorbs high amounts of visible and infra-red portions of the solar spectrum.
-As a result, heat gain is drastically reduced, but the so is the amount of visible light transmission.
+As a result, heat gain is drastically reduced.

 The sun radiates solar energy or sunlight by electromagnetic waves over a range of wavelengths known as the solar spectrum (290-2500 nanometers, where 1 nanometere = 1/1,000,000,000 of a meter).